A bicycle tour along the Blue Ridge Parkway

 The Night Before

-Day 1 – 45/54 miles: Day 1 starts with a bang!
+Day 1 – 43/53 miles – 7,335 feet of climbing: Day 1 starts with a bang!
 The group will assemble at the Blue Ridge Parkway Visitor Center for our signature pancake breakfast.
 The first half of the day is uphill toward the highest peak this side of the Mississippi.
-Mount Mitchell sits at an elevation of 6,684 feet.
+No blue ridge bike trip would be complete without Mount Mitchell which sits at an elevation of 6,684 feet.
 The air is a bit thin and the climb is steep, but the view is more than worth it.
 Our route takes us directly to the mountain.
-Riders will have the option to tackle the 4.5-mile climb up to the summit.
+This is a Riders will have the option to tackle the 4.8-mile climb up to the summit.
 The rest of the day is mostly downhill to our campsite at Crabtree Falls.

-Day 2 – 46 miles: The second day of our trip will be a bit shorter with less climbing to let our legs recover from our assault on Mount Mitchell.
+Day 2 – 46 miles – 4,443 feet of climbing: The second day of our trip will be a bit shorter with less climbing to let our legs recover from our assault on Mount Mitchell.
 We will cross the Linville River, home of the beautiful Linville Falls.
 The falls are 45 feet tall!
-A short hike will lead us to a gorgeous view, and a spot to cool our toes.
-You won’t want to miss a sandwich lunch at Christa’s Country Corner.
+A short hike will lead us to a gorgeous view for lunch.
 Experts recommend snagging a second sandwich for the road.
 For those who didn’t get enough hiking at the falls, our campground is on the shores of a quiet, peaceful lake with plenty of trails in the area.

-Day 3 – 40 miles: With one of the gentler elevation profiles, Day 3 should be a more laid-back day.
+Day 3 – 40 miles – 3,951 feet of climbing: With one of the gentler elevation profiles, Day 3 should be a more laid-back day.
 Our series of ups and downs takes us past Meditation Mountain on the Mountains-to-Sea Trail.
 The Northwest Trading Post is a must-see a few miles before our campground.
-They carry crafts from North Carolina’s Northwestern counties, as well as some incredible pumpkin bread.
+They carry crafts from North Carolina’s Northwestern counties, as well as some delicious snacks.
 We end at the lovely Raccoon Holler campground.
 Don’t worry, we haven’t yet had any run-ins with overly “friendly” critters!

-Day 4 – 58 miles: After an easier third day of our trip, Day 4 will cover some solid mileage.
+Day 4 – 59 miles – 4,899 feet of climbing: After an easier third day of our trip, Day 4 will cover some solid mileage.
 As we enter Virginia, we pass the Blue Ridge Music Center; the center is dedicated to music of all types especially old time music.
 We’ll end the day at the Fancy Gap/Blue Ridge Parkway KOA Journey Campground.
-We recommend ordering one of their on-site pizzas to refuel!
+Dinner tonight is hot pizza or barbeque that riders can order from the awesome campground kitchen.

 Day 5 – 48 miles: Day 5 takes us through Floyd, VA.
-This unique town of about 700 people will give us an opportunity to restock our supplies and get a taste of civilization.
+This unique town of about 700 people will give us a taste of civilization.
 We’ll enjoy lunch at the historic Mabry Mill.
 The mill was operated in the early 1900’s and has since been converted to a historic demonstration site.
 The restaurant serves pancakes until noon, so pedal fast!
 Then, we will work our way down to the 200 acre Chantilly Farm Campground and enjoy the views from the sprawling hillside.

-Day 7 – 40 miles: Say goodbye to Roanoke!
+Day 7 – 40 miles – 4,352 feet of climbing: Say goodbye to Roanoke!
 But don’t worry, this is one of the most beautiful days of the trip.
 All of the climbing will be well worth it when we roll into Peaks of Otter Campground.
 The three peaks have been a vacation destination since the time of Thomas Jefferson.
 I doubt he arrived by bicycle.
-Relax by the lake, grab a cocktail at the bar/restaurant, or take a hike in the hills.
-The pancakes and coffee in the morning are to die for.
+Relax by the lake, grab dinner and a cocktail at the bar/restaurant, or take a hike in the hills.
+The breakfast and coffee in the morning is to die for.

-Day 8 – 59 miles: The penultimate day of the tour won’t leave you disappointed.
+Day 8 – 59 miles – 5,961 feet of climbing: The penultimate day of the tour won’t leave you disappointed.
 This might just be the toughest day of the trip.
 From Peaks of Otter, we climb to the highest point in Virginia on the Blue Ridge Parkway: the top of Apple Orchard Mountain.
 Enjoy the views at 3,900 feet, because we immediately descend to the lowest point of the parkway when we cross the James River, at only 650 feet above sea level.
 Rest your legs on that long descent.
-The next section takes us back up to ridge height before we bed down at the Camp Blue Ridge “motel-style” cabins.
-All single riders will again have their own room.
-With a roof over our heads, we will have some time to take part in the many activities the campground offers.
-Go-Karts, anyone?
+The next section takes us back up to ridge height before we bed down at Camp Blue Ridge.

-Day 9 – 56 miles: Our final day begins with a pleasant morning ride across one last bit of the Blue Ridge Mountains.
+Day 9 – 62 miles – 6,343 feet of descending: Our final day begins with a pleasant morning ride across one last bit of the Blue Ridge Mountains.
 As we descend from the ridge we pass the cookie lady’s house.
 If you have never heard of her look it up.
 June Curry gave shelter (and cookies) to thousands of bicycle tourists as they passed by.
 The house still operates as a stop off for weary cyclists.
 We will spend the afternoon gently descending toward Charlottesville, VA.
-Our stop at King Family Vineyard just outside of town will be the perfect way to cap off an epic trip!
+Our lunch stop at King Family Vineyard just outside of town will be the perfect way to cap off an epic trip!
 We hope that the memories you made on this trip outweigh the sore butts and tired legs.

 Congratulations, you just cycled the Blue Ridge Parkway!